 The National Endowment for the Humanities, in partnership with EDSITEment and Thinkfinity, has identified this website "as one of the best online resources for education in the humanities."

-Search Archives Finding Aids, read transcripts of Frederick Starr's field notebooks from Congo Expedition (1905-1906), browse original Laufer's Guide to the Southwest Gallery (Chinese Hall) and Otto Finsch archive (catalog, drawings, watercolor paintings) compiled during Pacific Expeditions (1879-1885).
+Search archives finding aids, browse transcripts of Frederick Starr's field notebooks from Congo Expedition (1905-1906), original Berthold Laufer's guide to the Chinese Hall and Otto Finsch archive (catalog, drawings, watercolor paintings) compiled during Pacific Expeditions (1879-1885).